noisebridge/noise-api/README.md

     }
 ```

-Where 'ringing' is true if the gate buzzer is ringing at that precise moment.
+Where 'ringing' is true if the gate buzzer is ringing at that moment, or in the
+last few seconds, as users may push the button for a very short time.
+The
+amount of time that this state is cached is totally up to the Gateman daemon
+that runs to interact with the gate hardware.

 Adding to the API
 -----------------